mertoenjosh/Telegram-bot/README.md

 - Train to auto select category

 - Edit exixting episodes and not deleting the previous after creating a new one.

+- Change DB to a secure one

+- Auto send the links to cloud.

+- Add a media backup functionality.